basxsoftwareassociation/bread/README.md

 Quickstart
 ----------

-The following are the require step to get a new projet up and running.
+The following are the required step to get a new project quickly up and running.
 For seasoned Django users there should be nothing new for the most parts.
 In that case only the section *Registering the UI* might be worth reading.